 4. A Field Trip to the Copernicus Science Centre

-The Copernicus Science Centre is one of the most modern science centres of its kind in Europe.
+The Copernicus Science Centre is one of the most modern science centers of its kind in Europe.
 The Centre has tons of fun and interactive experiments that educate curious little scientists about our natural world.
-Hundreds of experiements and demonstrations await kids and teenagers: a humanoid robot Robothespian, electric poet Elektrybalt, earthquake simulator, and many others.
+Hundreds of experiments and demonstrations await kids and teenagers: a humanoid robot Robothespian, an electric poet Elektrybalt, an earthquake simulator, and many others.
 There are currently over 350 experiments to visit, spread over two floors and five areas: Roots of Civilization, Humans and the Environment, LightZone, On the Move and Buzz.
 The Buzz area features a playground and experiments for younger children and is a favorite of Magda’s family.
-The Science Centre is a great venue to spend a couple hours exploring and learning!
+The Science Centre is a great venue to spend a couple of hours exploring and learning!
 The staff there speak English and are very approachable.
 The Centre can get a bit crowded though, so Magda suggests a visit during weekdays in the morning just after opening or in the afternoon.
 The Copernicus Science Centre’s website is fun and interactive as well!

 5. Roof Garden Relaxing at the Warsaw University Library

 Closely located to the Copernicus Science Center is the Warsaw University Library which boasts a beautiful roof-top garden.
 A somewhat overlooked location by most tourists, the garden provides a nice break from the hustle and bustle of the city and is one of the largest roof-top botanical gardens in Europe.
-The garden is the perfect place to admire the view of the Vistula river, Old Town, and Swietokrzyski Bridge.
+The garden is the perfect place to admire the view of the Vistula River, Old Town, and Swietokrzyski Bridge.
 This is a great place to snap some pictures of the city and a great backdrop for taking family photos, as well!
 The gardens’ visitors can also see directly inside the library through special windows giving them a glimpse of the University’s vast collection of books and areas for students.
-An entertainment centre on one of the lower stories called HULA KULA has bowling lanes and interactive play area too!
+An entertainment center on one of the lower stories called HULA KULA has bowling lanes and an interactive play area too!
 Click to learn more about the University of Warsaw’s Roof-top Garden.

 6. The Palace of Culture and Science